Berlin | Travel Guide

-Guten tag und willkommen travellers to the Holiday Extras guide to Berlin – the ONLY place you need to come to find all you need to know essentials before travelling to Germanys capital city.
-Weve covered all the most important information here including, travelling to berlin, transport when you get there and our top recommendations for things to do and places to see.
+Willkommen travellers to the Holiday Extras guide to Berlin – the only place you need to come to find all you need to know essentials before travelling to Germany's capital city.
+We've covered all the most important information here including, travelling to Berlin, transport when you get there and our top recommendations for things to do and places to see.

 So, what's the appeal?
-Well, Berlin has three UNESCO world heritage sites, three opera houses, over 180 museums and if thats not enough there's a delicious food scene, the nightlife is legendary and an unrivalled historical past.
+Well, Berlin has three UNESCO world heritage sites, three opera houses, over 180 museums, a delicious food scene, legendary nightlife and an unrivalled historical past.
 Revolutions, bombings and dividing walls, to name a few, have all had their hand in the shaping of this incredible city and are still visible in the fabrics of the buildings, lifestyle and culture on offer.

 With so much on offer why not take some of the hassle out of your trip before youve even left and start your trip the Holiday Extras way!
 With access to airport parking at convenient locations near every major (and some minor) UK airports our car parks are lovingly hand-picked by us to offer the best selection of affordable, efficient and trustworthy parking.

 Why not book ahead and then all you need to do is a quick pit stop and drop your car off with one of our fantastic Meet and Greet drivers.
-Theyll take the car from you and park it in a fully secured, regularly patrolled, nearby site and youll be on your way to the terminal before you can say Auf Wiedersehen, Pet.
+Theyll take the car from you and park it in a fully secured, regularly patrolled, nearby site and youll be on your way to the terminal before you know it.

 Berlin offers you the choice of not one, but two airports, Schönefeld and Tegel.
 Both are international with the majority of the budget airlines arriving at Schönefeld, but whichever airline you fly with youll still find yourself conveniently located within a 45-minute journey of the city centre.

+Berlin Schönefeld Airport is the second international airport of Berlin and was the major civil airport of East Germany and the only airport of the former East Berlin.
 Schönefeld is situated in the southeast and 18 km from the centre, and the Berlin public transport system is as efficient as could be expected.
 Its also pretty cheap.
-Meaning that you can easily get from the airport to the city centre on a single ABC ticket costing 3.40 (more on getting around Berlin here!)
+Meaning that you can easily get from the airport to the city centre on a single ABC ticket costing 3.40 (more on getting around Berlin later!)

 The other option is to get one of the Airport Express trains (RE 7/RB 14) which run twice every hour to Berlins city centre and to the main station, Hauptbahnhof, and its only about a 30-minute trip.

-Although closer to the city centre Tegel airport has fewer options to get you into the heart of Berlin.
-But dont panic.
-Theyre all pretty straightforward.
-Buses labelled X9, 109, 128, or TXL all head towards central Berlin and run very regularly, with one arriving every 2 to 3 minutes.
+Berlin Tegel "Otto Lilienthal" Airport formerly served West Berlin.
+The airport is named after the flying man Otto Lilienthal, the first person to make well-documented, repeated, successful flights with gliders, and is one of the busiest airports in Germany.
+Although close to the city centre, Tegel airport has fewer options to get you into the heart of Berlin.
+But dont panic, theyre all pretty straightforward.
+Buses labelled X9, 109, 128, or TXL all head towards central Berlin and run very regularly, with one arriving every few minutes.
 Its worth noting that both the TXL and the X9 are the JetExpress buses and only stops at the main bus stops making it a pretty quick 40-minute ride direct to the central Alexanderplatz.

 If you find yourself with more luggage than you can handle then a taxi might be your best bet.
-From Schönefeld its about a 15-30 minute to the centre of Berlin and from Tegel, its about the same!
+From Schönefeld its about 15-30 minutes to the centre of Berlin and from Tegel, its about the same!

 Or, if you fancy it, you can take advantage of companies like DriveNow and their Drive'nFly package, which allows you to pick up a car when you arrive at the airport and driving yourself from A to B as fast as you can load your destination into the GPS.